adrien-fort/auto-driving-car-simulation/docs/source/field.rst

 Field Module
 =============

 The `field` module provides functionality for creating and managing simulation fields.
+This is currently very basic but field could in the future contain more information such as obastacles (trees, walls, ...).

 Field Class
 ------------

-.. autoclass:: Field
+.. class:: Field
-   :members:

    Field class represents a simulation field with a given width and height.

-   .. automethod:: __init__
+   .. method:: __init__

-   .. automethod:: field_creation
+   .. method:: field_creation

    .. note::
       The `field_creation` method prompts the user to input the width and height of the simulation field and validates the input.